ewald30/zima-standards/README.md

 #### Issue types

-There are 4 issue types for zima project.
+There are 4 possible labels for issues.

 | Feature | Bug | Documentation | Won't fix |
 |---------|----------|---------|-----------|